Walla! Communications Ltd: Services

 Most news stories that appear in Walla! came from the Haaretz Group, news agencies and other content providers.
 However, during the year 2006, Walla! started building an independent news and editorial staff, which produces original news stories and special features.
 In addition, Walla! produces original content in various fields such as sports, cinema, music, fashion and food.
 The website offers many programs and services, a search engine, E-mail, online shops, chats, and video on demand.
+As part of a collaboration with Hot, it also sold fiber internet.